 Sisters of Mercy & History

-Mercy McAuley High School is part of the Mercy Education System of the Americas.
+Mercy McAuley High School is part of the Mercy Education System of the Americas, a ministry of the Sisters of Mercy.

 Catholic Mercy education has a long and rich history in Cincinnati and throughout the United States.
 This history is rooted in Ireland in the ministry of Catherine McAuley, the founder of the Sisters of Mercy, and her companions.
 Catherine recognized the many needs of people who were economically poor in early nineteenth century Ireland and determined that she and women like her could make a difference.